Copyright © University of Cambridge. All rights reserved.

 Rules of Difference Sudoku

-Like the standard sudoku, the object of the puzzle is to fill in the whole $9 \times 9$ grid with numbers $1$ through $9$ so that each row, each column, and each of the nine $3 \times 3$ squares must contain all the nine different numbers.
+Like the standard Sudoku, the object of the puzzle is to fill the whole $9 \times 9$ grid with numbers from $1$ to $9$, so that each row, each column, and each of the nine $3 \times 3$ squares contain all nine digits.

-The inequality sign, which is placed on the border line between r5c7 (row 5 column 7) and r5c8, indicates that the number in r5c7 is smaller than the number in r5c8.
 As this variant has only one inequality sign on the border line, it is called Minimal Difference Sudoku.